 - 1. Lift the wheel up between the fork legs. - 2.
-Insert the wheel axle and install the wheel axle nut. - 3.
-Lower the front wheel so that it is on the ground. - 4.
-Install the brake caliper by installing the bolts.
+Insert the wheel axle, and then install the axle nut. - Take the motorcycle off the centerstand so that the front wheel is on the ground. - 4.
+Tighten the axle nut to the specified torque.